 In essence, benefit-sharing initiatives seek to provide social, economic, and environmental gains to the host communities that grant access to their land and living surroundings, however, different motivations and requirements around benefit-sharing and compliance guidelines can lead to a mismatch between the expectations of the communities and the actual benefits delivered by the renewable energy companies.

 In the case of Ireland, the Renewable Electricity Support Scheme (RESS) plays a crucial role in setting a starting point and establishing a baseline for the distribution and utilization of community benefit sharing funds.
 It provides standardized guidelines helping to promote transparency, accountability, and consistency in how funds are allocated in the different projects across the country.
 They certainly serve as a reference point for developers and communities, facilitating negotiation and ensuring that minimum standards are met.
 Nevertheless, while this scheme is valuable in providing structure and guidance, it should be not seen as the only way of approaching community benefit sharing initiatives.
-Developers and communities alike view adherence to schemes as sufficient for gaining or granting social license to operate, potentially overlooking the unique needs and circumstances of both actors.
+Developers and communities alike might view adherence to schemes as sufficient for gaining or granting social license to operate, potentially overlooking the unique needs and circumstances of both actors.

 It is essential to recognize that communities are diverse and may require tailored approaches to address their specific needs and aspirations.
 Developers should be encouraged to go beyond mere compliance with schemes and actively engage with key actors to understand their priorities.
 Building a community fund that would serve the communities, requires more than just meeting minimum requirements; it entails genuine dialogue, collaboration, and responsiveness to their feedback.